 How do we know if our conservation efforts are working?
 How do we determine the impact we are having on our wetlands and riparian habitats?

 Wetland Monitoring is as important as the initial restoration projects that occur across the province.
 Monitoring and data collection allows us to evaluate the effectiveness of restoration techniques so we can continue to improve the performance and function of future projects.
-Over the course of the Wetlands Workforce program, we will be monitoring and collecting data at our work sites.
+Over the course of the Wetlands Workforce project, we will be monitoring and collecting data at our work sites.

 Some of the wetland monitoring activities that will be conducted include: